f5devcentral/f5-agility-labs-xc/docs/class2/lab4.rst

        |lab4-a|

 7. Select 'AppWorld 2026 - XC Protected Vulnerability Scan' to review the scan results, noting:
-   * Security Score + High, Medium and Low Severity issues (Select each one)
+   * Security Score + High, Medium and Low Severity issues (Select each one).
-   * Notice the vulnerability type and associated CVSS 3.0 Score
+   * Notice the vulnerability type and associated CVSS 3.0 Score.

 8. Select the report under 'Latest Test Reports' to note:
-   * OWASP Top 10 findings
+   * OWASP Top 10 findings.
-   * Issues: Cross Site Scripting, Sensitive Data Exposure, and misconfiguration issues
+   * Issues: Cross Site Scripting, Sensitive Data Exposure, and misconfiguration issues.
-   * You can select 'Play Video' to view the end-to-end vulnerabiity assessemtn procedures performed.
+   * You can select 'Play Video' to view the end-to-end vulnerability assessment procedures performed.
-   * Select one of the issues that were uncovered to view the vulerability details, including description, when it was originally discovered, reocurrances, type, etc.
+   * Select one of the issues that were uncovered to view the vulnerability details, including description, when it was originally discovered, reocurrances, type, etc.
    * Under the review menu, you can add notes and accept, reject, or mark as resolved, dpending on the status or nature of the issue.

 ****************************************

 Narrative Check